gatsbyjs/gatsby/docs/contributing/rfc-process.md

-The RFC process can also be helpful to encourage discussions about a proposed feature as it is being designed, and incorporate important constraints into the design while it's easier to change, before the design has been fully implemented.
+The RFC process can also be helpful to encourage discussions about a proposed feature as it is being designed, and incorporate important constraints into the design while it's easier to change before the design has been fully implemented.

 Some changes do not require an RFC:

-- Rephrasing, reorganizing or refactoring addition or removal of warnings
+- Rephrasing, reorganizing, or refactoring addition or removal of warnings
 - Additions that strictly improve objective, numerical quality criteria (speedup, better browser support)
 - Additions only likely to be _noticed by_ other implements-of-Gatsby,